Mot0193/ff2p-press/README.md

 Videos will get output to the same folder as the input video by default, with this naming scheme: `compressed_<targeted_size>mib_<original_video_name>_<codec_used>_<preset_used>`

 ## ffmpeg installation
 Make sure to install an ffmpeg package that contains all the codecs this script supports.
-For example, if you're installing ffmpeg from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/), you should install the "full" release:
+For example SVT-AV1* is only in the "full" release of ffmpeg installed from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/):
 ```
 winget install ffmpeg
 ```
+*Though if youre using SvtAv1EncApp ffmpeg might not need support for SVT-AV1 directly, read more about libsvtav1 2-pass encoding below.

 ## Quick usage parameters:
 `-i <path_to_file>` Video file input